sikozonpc/Pseudo-True-Random-Number-Generation/README.md

 *FROM A PERFORMANCE POINT OF VIEW:* using the "Random" class is better because the SEED calculation is way simpler, unlike the SECURE random number where it gets input from outside sources.

-Something more, I also want to talk about the GUID class from .NET, it creates a *UNIQUE key/number* that can receive alot of arguments to specify your needs.
+Something more I want to talk about the GUID class from .NET, it creates a *UNIQUE key/number* that can receive alot of arguments to specify your needs.